John Byce: Professional career

 Upon the culmination of his collegiate career, Byce was signed by the Boston Bruins and played in the Stanley Cup Finals.
 Thus he became the first player to have won an NCAA Championship and compete for the Stanley Cup in the same season.
-His first taste of regular season play was during the 1990-91 season, where he played 18 games for the Bruins, registering 4 points.
+His first taste of regular season play was during the 1990–91 season, where he played 18 games for the Bruins, registering 4 points.
 The majority of his season was spent with the Bruins AHL affiliate team, the Maine Mariners, for whom Byce registered 48 points in 53 games.
-Byce would again spend most of his time in the AHL for the 1991-92 season, featuring in only 3 Bruins games.
-In February 1992, Byce and Mariners team mate Dennis Smith were traded to the Washington Capitals in exchange for Brent Hughes.
+Byce would again spend most of his time in the AHL for the 1991–92 season, featuring in only 3 Bruins games.
+In February 1992, Byce and Mariners teammate Dennis Smith were traded to the Washington Capitals in exchange for Brent Hughes.
 As a result, Byce finished the season with the Capitals AHL affiliate Baltimore Skipjacks.
-Byce would return to the Skipjacks for the 1992-93 season, tallying 79 points in 62 games.
+Byce would return to the Skipjacks for the 1992–93 season, tallying 79 points in 62 games.

-The 1993-94 season saw Byce move to Europe, playing for the Jönköping-based HV71 of the SEL, playing 33 games, registering 12 points.
+The 1993–94 season saw Byce move to Europe, playing for the Jönköping-based HV71 of the SEL, playing 33 games, registering 12 points.
 Mid-way through the season, Byce returned to North America and joined the Milwaukee Admirals in the IHL.
-Byce would play for three teams during the 1994-95 season, the Admirals, the San Diego Gulls also of the IHL and the AHL's Portland Pirates.
+Byce would play for three teams during the 1994–95 season, the Admirals, the San Diego Gulls also of the IHL and the AHL's Portland Pirates.

-Byce would remain in the IHL for the 1995-96 season, playing for the Los Angeles Ice Dogs where he had a career best season, registering 85 points in 82 games.
+Byce would remain in the IHL for the 1995–96 season, playing for the Los Angeles Ice Dogs where he had a career best season, registering 85 points in 82 games.
 The team would then relocate to Long Beach, under the name Long Beach Ice Dogs, where Byce would put up 58 points in 80 games.
 The Ice Dogs would go on to win the Turner Cup, defeating the Detroit Vipers 4 games to 2.
-Byce would return to Long Beach for the 1997-98 season, playing only 17 regular season games.
-Byce would return to Long Beach for the 1998-99 season, playing 31 games and scoring 17 points.
+Byce would return to Long Beach for the 1997–98 season, playing only 17 regular season games.
+Byce would return to Long Beach for the 1998–99 season, playing 31 games and scoring 17 points.
 In January 1999 Byce, along with defenceman Andy Roach were traded to the Utah Grizzlies in exchange for Rene Chapdelaine and Chris Kenady.
 During his stint in Utah, Byce scored 31 points in 35 games.

 Following his time in Utah, Byce, along with former Ice Dog team-mate Rob Kenny, would move to the United Kingdom in order to play for the London Knights in the BISL.
 His season in London would be a successful one, with the team leading the league for much of the season, before finishing 4th, as well making the finals of the Benson & Hedges Cup.
-The team would then go on to win the Play-off final, beating the Newcastle Riverkings 7-3.
+The team would then go on to win the Play-off final, beating the Newcastle Riverkings 7–3.
 Following his season in London, Byce retired.